fabSchneider/FabSave/README.md

 <img src="Documentation~/SaveBert.gif"/>

 Current features of version 0.1.0 include:
-- Saving GameObject data to json.
+- SaveGameObject data to json.
-- Loading json data and instantiating objects with the loaded data.
+- Load json data and instantiate objects with the loaded data.
-- Callbacks for saving and loading of custom states
+- Callbacks for saving and loading custom data
-- Saving references to other scene objects
+- Save references to other scene objects

 # Usage